-A VPN concentrator establishes multiple encrypted VPN tunnels at the same time and provides a secure and encrypted connection between different VPN nodes.
-Basically, a VPN concentrator creates and helps to manage multiple VPN connections remotely.
+A VPN concentrator is a networking device that creates and helps to manage multiple VPN connections remotely.
+It establishes multiple encrypted VPN tunnels at the same time and provides a secure and encrypted connection between different VPN nodes.
 It is a server-side feature.

 This device extends the capabilities of a VPN router.
 One such tool can serve thousands of users at the same time and create a VPN tunnel for each of them.
 Thus, if an organization uses a VPN concentrator, its employees can securely connect to the company’s home network from anywhere in the world.

 VPN concentrators stand at the forefront of the network, usually beneath or next to a firewall.
 It is a hardware device that comes with dedicated software that supports a specific number of VPN connections.
 A VPN concentrator does a similar job to a VPN (encrypts outgoing and incoming data and uses security protocols to create safe tunnels), but on a larger scale.

 People rarely use these devices in private settings — they are mostly implemented in large corporate enterprises with many remote employees.
 Military or other organizations, where a secure remote connection is vital, also extensively use VPN concentrators.

 Here are the primary functions of a VPN concentrator: